boldflight/BibleConverter/test_EPUB/output/1kings.md

 [21] He stretched out over the boy three times and called out to the **Lord**, “O **Lord**, my God, please let this boy’s breath return to him.”
 [22] The **Lord** answered Elijah’s prayer; the boy’s breath returned to him and he lived.
 [23] Elijah took the boy, brought him down from the upper room to the house, and handed him to his mother.
 Elijah then said, “See, your son is alive!”
-[24] The woman said to Elijah, “Now I know that you are a prophet and that the **Lord’**s message really does come through you.”
+[24] The woman said to Elijah, “Now I know that you are a prophet and that the **Lord**'s message really does come through you.”

 ## Chapter 18